urswilke/table_charter/README.md

 [![pipeline status](https://gitlab.com/urswilke/table_charter/badges/main/pipeline.svg)](https://gitlab.com/urswilke/table_charter/-/commits/main)
 [![pipeline status](https://img.shields.io/npm/v/table_charter.svg)](https://npmjs.com/package/table_charter)

-WIP!
+WIP

 ## Introduction

-This javascript package provides a web component `<table-charter>` (using [lit](https://github.com/lit/lit)) that allows to interactively generate charts of the crosstabs in table books (see below).
+This javascript package provides a web component `<table-charter>` that hosts an app (using [lit](https://github.com/lit/lit)) which allows to interactively choose the plot type and its settings of the crosstabs generated with the [crosstabser](https://gitlab.com/urswilke/crosstabser) package (for instance, by calling the [`Tabula$save_html_app()`](https://urswilke.gitlab.io/crosstabser/reference/Tabula.html#method-Tabula-save_html_app)).
 Please open the [demo](https://urswilke.gitlab.io/table_charter/) to see it live.

-## Table books

-Table books are Excel VBA files to [interactively](....linkToDescrInHomepage_TBD.......) select and show subsets of the contained crosstabs with various survey statistics, produced by DATA-Connection Gebr.
-Wilke GbR, a small company of my brother and me.
-The answers to the questions are in the rows and the total and a breakdown of various sub-populations in columns (headers) of the crosstabs.

--   _We generate the table books with 2 R packages which we will also soon 🤞 put open source._
--   _Please contact [us](........linkToOurWebseite_TBD.....) if you're interested in these table books for one of your projects_.

-### Example table book

-Perhaps it's easiest to dive right into it.
-For demonstration purposes we have an [example table book](...bsp_tb_TBD.xlsx) (non-interactive, stripped off of all VBA) of a made-up survey (see raw SPSS data of the survey [here](..........bsp_raw_data_TBD.sav)).

-## table_charter

-When calculating the data in the crosstabs from the raw data, we also translate it to a long format.
-Each value occupies one row, as needed by [observable plot](https://github.com/observablehq/plot), which is used to generate the charts.
-Some modifications are then added with [d3](https://github.com/d3/d3).
-In a nut shell, table_charter loads the long table book data into an app, where you can then also interactively choose the settings of the plots you're interested in.
+For an interactive demo how table_charter depends on datadaptor & crosstabser see [here](https://urswilke.github.io/datadaptor-crosstabser-table_charter-demo/).
+See [here](https://urswilke.gitlab.io/crosstabser/articles/data-format.html) for a description of the data format needed by table_charter.

 ## Usage